Angat, Bulacan: Colegio de Sta. Monica de Angat

-The Angateños consider education as very important.
-It was the dream of many that there would be a Catholic school in Angat.
-This dream was realized in 1983 through the initiative and leadership of the founding members of the first Board of Trustees of Santa Monica Catholic School, Inc.: Bishop Cirilio R. Almario, Jr., Rev. Fr.
-Macario R. Manahan, Councilor Manuel C. De Guzman, Mrs. Angelita A. Cruz, Mr. Francisco C. Robles.

-Through a memorandum of agreement between the Ministry of Social Services and Development and the Parents' Committee, the Day Care Center became Santa Monica Catholic Learning Center.

-In 1985, the school was renamed Santa Monica Catholic School and given the permit to open and conduct Grade VI.
-The first batch of Grade VI graduates received their diplomas in March 1986.

-On March 27, 1987, the high school department was formally opened.
+The Catholic school was established in 1983.
+In 1987, the high school department was formally opened.
 A year later, the school's name was changed to Colegio de Santa Monica de Angat to reflect the town's Hispanic heritage.
 In the same year, the St. Joseph Building was inaugurated.
-The first batch graduated in March 1990.
-Today, the school's population and physical structure continues to grow.
+The first batch graduated in 1990.

 Culture and Tourism

 Town festivities and events

 As a predominantly Roman Catholic Christian community, every barangay has their own unique way of celebrating fiestas in honor of their respective patron saint.
 In the town proper where the old beautiful church of Angat is located, the locals celebrate their fiesta every 4 May in honor of its patron St. Monica, mother of St. Augustine.

 Angat is celebrating GulayAngat Festival (Gunita ng Lahi at Yamang Angat; lit., "Angat Heritage and Treasure Festival") which features the means of livelihood of the town's people.
 It is celebrated every 3rd week of the month of October.
 It was accompanied by the establishment of the town of Angat.
 There were lot of activities happened in the festival such as: